1991 World Series: Game 6

-The game remained tied at three until the 11th.
-Bobby Cox sent Game 1 starter Charlie Leibrandt to the mound to face Puckett, who recalled telling Davis that he planned to bunt for a base hit, to which Davis responded, "Bunt my ass.
+Puckett recalled telling Davis that he planned to bunt for a base hit, to which Davis responded, "Bunt my ass.
 Hit it out and let's go home!"
 Puckett replied that he would take a few pitches first—a rare move for him, as he was known as a free swinger who often went after the first pitch.
-After uncharacteristically taking a strike and two balls from Leibrandt, Puckett launched the next pitch into the left-center-field seats for a dramatic game-winning home run that tied the Series at three games apiece.
+After uncharacteristically taking change-up for a strike and two balls (a similar high and outside fastball and then another fastball for ball two) from Leibrandt, Puckett launched the next pitch into the left-center-field seats for a dramatic game-winning home run that tied the Series at three games apiece.
+Only after he saw first base coach Wayne Terwilliger throw up his hands in victory did Puckett realize he had hit a home run.
 Buck famously called the home run with the line "And we'll see you tomorrow night!"

+Puckett's home run forced the first Game 7 since the 1987 World Series, which was also played at the Metrodome.
+With his walk-off home run, he completed the game a double shy of hitting for the cycle.
+The home run was also Puckett's only walk-off home run of his career.

+This dramatic game has been widely remembered as the high point in Puckett's career.
+The images of Puckett rounding the bases, arms raised in triumph, are frequently included in video highlights of his career.
 This moment is captured in a statue of Puckett just outside Gate 34 at the Twins' new home, Target Field.
 The statue is of Puckett rounding second base, pumping his fists after hitting the dramatic walk-off home run.

-Puckett's home run forced the first Game 7 since the 1987 World Series, which was also played at the Metrodome.
-With his walk-off home run, he completed the game a double shy of hitting for the cycle.
+After Game 6, the Twins replaced the blue seat back and bottom as well as Puckett's #34 on the seat, where the walk-off home run ball was caught with a gold-colored set.
+It remained until the final Minnesota Vikings game of 2013 in the Metrodome when, as local media reported, a fan took the #34 plate off the seat.
+Both of these sets remain in the Twins' archives.
+The original home run seat armrests and hardware, as well as the replacement blue seat back and bottom, are now in a private collection of Puckett memorabilia in Minnesota after the Metrodome was torn down.

 Aguilera took the decision for the Twins after pitching the 10th and 11th innings, while Leibrandt earned his second loss of the series.
 He took it hard.
 Normally known as one of the friendliest and most cordial Braves, a despondent Leibrandt refused to answer questions from reporters after the game.
-He also lost Game 6 of the 1992 World Series by allowing an extra-base hit to the Blue Jays' Dave Winfield for the eventual game- and series-winning runs, but was significantly more philosophical about that misfortune, saying, "I was devastated last year.
+He also lost Game 6 of the 1992 World Series by allowing an extra-base hit to the Blue Jays' (coincidentally Minnesota native) Dave Winfield for the eventual game- and series-winning runs, but was significantly more philosophical about that misfortune, saying, "I was devastated last year.
 I'm down right now, but I'll get over it."